 The Missouri Bar does not increase enrollment fees for its operating costs on an annual basis.
 Rather fee increases have occurred years apart (in some cases more than a decade).
-This means following an increase in fees, the Bar builds its reserve fund to be used in future years to prolong the need for a fee increase of its members.
+This means following an increase in fees, the state bar builds its reserve fund to be used in future years to prolong the need for a fee increase of its members.
 The last fee increase was in 2014.
-It was the third time in 26 years the Bar requested the Supreme Court of Missouri for a fee increase to support Bar operations.
+It was the third time in 26 years the state bar requested the Supreme Court of Missouri for a fee increase to support Bar operations.

 What’s the process for increasing the annual enrollment fee?

 A fee increase must be recommended by the Board of Governors of The Missouri Bar.
 Once recommended by the board, members are notified of the proposed change via Missouri Bar publications and provided a period of time to offer input on the recommendation.
 Following the time frame for member feedback, the Board of Governors then votes on whether or not to proceed with the recommended increase.
 If approved, a notice of intent to change the fee is sent to the Court.
 The Supreme Court of Missouri may then determine whether or not to accept the change to the fee in whole or in part.
 If the Court approves the change, it also outlines when the new fee takes effect.

 When do I receive my bar card?If you pay online, the Court states you can expect your bar card in one to two weeks.
 If you submit your payment through the mail, the Court states you can expect your bar card in three to four weeks.